 “My brain was just thinking completely differently, and I didn’t really feel like myself,” she says.

 Ultimately she decided to opt for a more natural route by managing her depression with cannabis.
-And she couldn’t be happier with the results.
+She couldn’t be happier with the results.
 Julia says that cannabis helps her keep a more positive mindset, but in a way that feels authentic to who she is.

 “For me, I always felt like I was stuck in a rut,” Julia says.
 “Once I started using cannabis, my interactions with people were much healthier.
 I was able to think through any kind of problem I was having; they no longer seemed to be overwhelmingly large.
 The annoying little things that used to take up so much of my daily life didn’t matter anymore.”